 “You will get rich by giving society what it wants but does not yet know how to get.
 At scale.”

 In order to become wealthy, Naval says that you must give society what it wants on a massive scale.
-You create an asset, replicate it, and then sell it to millions of people.
-This is essentially the use of leverage which will give you a big advantage.
+The only way to do that is through the creation, replication, and mass sale of an asset.
+This is essentially the application of leverage.

 “There is no skill called “business.”
 Avoid business magazines and business classes.”

 Getting good at business doesn’t make any sense.
-“Business” is not so much a skill, but rather a process where you create something that people want and then sell it to them at scale.
+Business is not a skill, but rather a process where you create something that people want and then sell it to them at scale.
 This involves two skills:

-Then based on that feedback, build something.
+Then build something based on that feedback.
 Create a minimum viable product and try to sell it.
-If it doesn’t work at first, then get feedback from the market, iterate, improve, and sell again.
-Keep going through the loop until your product really resonates with people and your sales process is spot-on.
+If it doesn’t work at first, get feedback from the market, iterate, improve, and sell again.
+Keep going through the loop until your product really resonates with people and your sales process is on-point.